Toberone-Tuna/1.18PlusVanillaCreativeWorlds/README.md

-# 1.18PlusVanillaCreativeWorlds
+# JernHund-Plus
-Repository for backups of vanilla creative Minecraft worlds in 1.18 and beyond.

-Go to a different branch (drop-down menu on the top left) to select the world you want.
+Up to date version of JernHund-Plus creative realm world.
+(CURRENTLY DOESNT EXIST)

-After that, go to Code>Download ZIP to get a zipped file with the world folder inside of it.
+To download, go to Code>Download ZIP to get a zipped file with the world folder inside of it.
 (The world folder ITSELF that you use should be in the same folder as a README.md file)

+Last Played: mmmm dd, yyyy

+Minecraft Version: 1.18.1